Wendy Glenn photo fall 2022

 I explore questions related to teaching and teacher education in the areas of young adult literature and anti-oppressive and identity-affirming pedagogies.
 My first line of research centers on young adult (YA) literature (fictional texts intended for readers, ages 12-18).
 I draw upon critical theories to engage in literary analysis of YA texts to highlight the affordances and limitations of literature published for young people and how it is and might be incorporated into curricula and classrooms.

 My second line of research centers on work with preservice and practicing educators around learning to teach for equity and justice.
-These lines of research have merged in explorations of how young adult literature might be used to support teachers in recognizing, better understanding, and responding to power and privilege in their and their students’ lives in and out of the classroom.
+These lines of research have merged in explorations of how story might be used to support teachers in recognizing, better understanding, and responding to power and privilege in their and their students’ lives in and out of the classroom.

 Assembly on Literature for Adolescents (ALAN) •President-Elect, President, Past President •Senior Editor, The ALAN Review •Founding Chair, Chair, and Past Chair, Amelia Elizabeth Walden Book Award Committee